 Elephant Conservation & Care

 No longer forced to bear heavy loads, or walk on hot pavement, these majestic creatures are finally able to spend their days happily, with long and relaxing baths, nutritious diet and regular veterinary care.
-The centre is full of natural vegetation with enough open fields around for their daily walks and several trees available, thus making it closest to the natural habitat of the elephants.
+The centres are full of natural vegetation with enough open fields around for their daily walks and several trees available, thus making it closest to the natural habitat of the elephants.

-The Elephant Rehabilitation Centre, situated in Haryana, also contains a natural water pond in which the elephants enjoy taking natural mud baths.
-Our elephants at the centre enjoy a free stroll through the forest throughout the day and are free to do as they please.
+ERC also contains a natural water pond in which the elephants enjoy taking mud baths.
+Our elephants at the centre enjoy a stroll through the forest throughout the day and are free to do as they please.

-Keeping with our objective to protect Asian elephants from abuse, exploitation and provide them with the best medical care available, Wildlife SOS also established a Treatment Unit at ECCC specially designed to treat injured, sick, or geriatric elephants both on site and off site.
+In keeping with our objective to protect Asian elephants from abuse, exploitation and provide them with the best medical care available, Wildlife SOS also established India’s first elephant hospital specially designed to treat injured, sick, or geriatric elephants both on site and off site.

-Objective: To rehabilitate and provide high degree of veterinary care, treatment, and enrichment to facilitate recovery for elephants that were found injured, abused, exploited,, orphaned, or sick, and also those that are held in illegal custody or with improper ownership papers in violation of laws.
+Objective: To rehabilitate and provide a high degree of veterinary care, treatment and enrichment to facilitate recovery for elephants that were found injured, abused, exploited, orphaned, or sick, and also those that are held in illegal custody or with improper ownership papers in violation of laws.

 Location/Region: Mathura, Uttar Pradesh and Ban Santour, Yamunanagar, Haryana